-The answer to this question is – absolutely not!
+If you’re eating a well-formulated carnivore diet, the answer is no!
 Trying to subsist strictly on one or two cuts of meat could potentially lead to nutritional deficiencies.
-But regularly rotating in a diverse range of animals, cuts of meat, and organs provides you with more than enough micronutrients to not only survive but thrive.
+But regularly integrating a diverse range of animals, cuts of meat, and especially organ meats provides you with more than enough micronutrients to not only survive but thrive.

-Take a peek at the following charts to see exactly how our digestive tract is designed to support a meaty diet and to see the impressive nutritional profile of animal products versus plants.
+The following charts reveal how our digestive tract is designed to support a meaty diet, and the impressive nutritional profile of animal products versus plants.

 Does Switching to the Carnivore Diet Have Any Side Effects?

 Besides making vegan angels fall from heaven, likely nothing serious.
-Whether or not you have any negative side effects when switching to a carnivore diet will depend highly on your diet and lifestyle prior to making the transition.
-If you’re already eating a well-rounded low-carb diet, or following a ketogenic diet, chances are you won’t have many or any side effects.
+Whether or not you have any negative side effects when switching to a carnivore diet will likely depend on your diet and lifestyle prior to making the transition.

 But if you’re jumping into the carnivore diet straight from a diet high in carbohydrates and sugar, there’s a good chance you’re going to feel crummy before you feel better.
 As your body adjusts to having all carbs and sugar eliminated you may experience fatigue, headaches, and generally feeling “under the weather”.